HuygensING/hyper-collate/README.md

 #### Add witnesses to the collation:
   `PUT /collations/{name}/witnesses/{sigil}`
   Click on `Try it out`, enter your witness data in the “Witness Source” field, and click on `Execute`.
-  This should return response code `204 - no content`.
+  This should return response code `204`.
+This means that the server has successfully fulfilled the request and that there is no additional content to send in the response body.
+Your witness is now on the server.
+You can add more witnesses by simply overwriting the first witness in the Witness Source field.

-  Repeat this step for the other witness(es).
+You can visualise an individual witness as a variant graph via the `GET/collations/{name}/witnesses{sigil}.dot` in the Swagger interface.

 #### Get an ASCII table visualization of the collation graph: